Alexon-Abreu/LeetCode-HackerRank/HackerRank/CountingValleys/README.md

 ## Explanation

 The goal is to return the number of times a hiker has traversed a valley.
 The problem explains that a valley is defined as a "sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level".

 This is a pretty simple problem, all we have to do is keep track of the sea level.
 If the hiker takes a step down 'D', then we would decrement the value of the sea level and increment otherwise.

+So I start by declared and instantiated the values of *seaLevel* and *numOfValleys* to 0, these will keep track of the current sea level and the # of valleys traversed.

+Then we create a for loop to interate through the string *path*.
+The *steps* paramter will hold the # of steps taken by the hiker, we can also view this as the # of indices included in the string *path*, since can be treated as arrays. *steps* will serve as the limit our for loop should not pass.

+Inside the loop, our first if statment will check to see whether the the current element in the string *path* == 'U' (a step up).
+In which case we'll increment *seaLevel* by 1.
+The else statment implies that if *path[i] != 'U'*, then it must be == 'D', In which case we'll decrement *seaLevel* by 1.